-The winter wheat-summer maize rotation system is an annual double-cropping and the most widely used cropping system in North China.
-The generalist predator Propylaea japonica Thunberg (Coleoptera: Coccinellidae) is among the dominant naturally occurring ladybeetles in North China and effectively control cereal aphids, the most serious insect pests of wheat in spring, and corn leaf aphids, an important insect pest of maize in summer.
-Our previous study clarified that P. japonica has great dispersal ability between different crop and non-crop habitats.
-In this rotation system, cereal aphids can be a source for P. japonica that reproduce in wheat fields, but this could end after a disturbance, resulting in ephemeral source habitats.
-P. japonica in wheat fields are forced to emigrate into non-crop habitats during the wheat postharvest period.
-Additionally, P. japonica population must be reconstructed in maize fields after maize plant emergence.
-The bridge habitats within wheat-maize rotation fields aim to conserve P. japonica in wheat fields postharvest and help it immigrate to maize fields.
-However, to date, few studies have reported that the manipulation of flower strips as a bridge habitat could conserve P. japonica in wheat-maize rotation fields.
-More importantly, few studies have quantified that the immigration time, the transfer rate of P. japonica from flower strips into crop habitats and the proportion of P. japonica in crop habitats derived from flower strips.
-In this study, we planted border flower strips as a bridge habitat in wheat-maize rotation fields to answer the following three questions: (i) can flower strips serve as a bridge habitat to conserve P. japonica in wheat-maize rotation fields; (ii) if so, what kinds of resources do flower strips provide for P. japonica; and (iii) if so, can the immigration time, the transfer rate of P. japonica from flower strips to maize fields and the proportion of P. japonica in maize fields derived from flower strips could be quantified?
+The patterns in abundance and species of predators in crops are relevant to specific most widely used cropping system in North China.23 The generalist predator Propylaea japonica Thunberg (Coleoptera: Coccinellidae) is among the dominant naturally occurring ladybeetles in North China24 and effectively control cereal aphids, the most serious insect pests of wheat in spring,^{25,26,27} and corn leaf aphids, an important insect pest of maize in summer.^{22,28} Our previous study clarified that P. japonica has great dispersal ability between different crop and non-crop habitats.^{22,29} In this rotation system, cereal aphids can be a source for P. japonica that reproduce in wheat fields, but this could end after a disturbance, resulting in ephemeral source habitats.^{5,30} P. japonica in wheat fields are forced to emigrate into non-crop habitats during the wheat postharvest period.
+Additionally, P. japonica population must be reconstructed in maize fields after maize plant emergence.28 The bridge habitats within wheat-maize rotation fields aim to conserve P. japonica in wheat fields postharvest and help it immigrate to maize fields.
+However, to date, few studies have reported that the manipulation of flower strips as a bridge habitat could conserve P. japonica in wheat-maize rotation fields.^{6,7} More importantly, few studies have quantified that the immigration time, the transfer rate of P. japonica from flower strips into crop habitats and the proportion of P. japonica in crop habitats derived from flower strips.6 In this study, we planted border flower strips as a bridge habitat in wheat-maize rotation fields to answer the following three questions: (i) can flower strips serve as a bridge habitat to conserve P. japonica in wheat-maize rotation fields; (ii) if so, what kinds of resources do flower strips provide for P. japonica; and (iii) if so, can the immigration time, the transfer rate of P. japonica from flower strips to maize fields and the proportion of P. japonica in maize fields derived from flower strips could be quantified?